English / Español

 What should I do after I’m approved?

-Check kynect for start dates, confirm your MCO plan, pick a primary care provider, and bring your card to visits.
+Check kynect for start dates, confirm your managed care plan (MCO), pick a primary care provider, and bring your card to visits.
 Keep your contact info up to date.
+See What If Approved?

 How do I update my address or income?